 When I was 6 and seven we lived in Flowermound, Texas on a dirt road in a blue house with a porch.
 We killed snakes on the concrete porch when they’d roam from the empty lots surrounding us and onto our stoop with the blades of our shovels.
 They always left a dirty red stain that faded to brown.
 My mom sewed me dresses with lace collars and curled my bangs the way you did in the 90’s and I wore white socks and “clickety” shoes and smiled with a mouthful of missing teeth for a Sunday morning portrait of my family.

-The grass was always prickly but we had a pet dog – the one would only eat some specific golden retriever dog food – and a swing set and on the corner of our lot, there was a tree.
+The grass was always prickly but we had a pet dog and a swing set and on the corner of our lot, there was a tree.
 What I remember most about those years is this tree, my bedroom dormer and it’s window’s, the night I learned how to ride my bike on just two wheels and the night our dog had puppies.

 I remember other things, like both times I cracked my head open on the fireplace.
 The fact that I was forced to quit sucking my thumb and the microwave clock that I had to stare down as it counted the seconds I was allowed to sooth myself according to the program my dentist had me on in order to grow out of comforting myself.
 I played alone.